 Stone

 Stone is the original long-lasting building material; most of the world’s oldest buildings are made from stone.
-While wood may compete with stone for the title of ‘oldest construction material,’ the ancient structures that still stand today are stone construction.
+While wood may compete with stone for the title of ‘oldest construction material,’ the ancient structures still stand today are stone construction.

 Today, the construction industry tends to reserve stone for walls and floorings.
-In some cases, types of stone with stunning finishes (think: marble and granite) are used for statement pieces, such as decorative benches or countertops.
+In some cases, types of stone with stunning finishes (think marble and granite) are used for statement pieces, such as decorative benches or countertops.

 Wood